JacobGoeke/df-mod3-sdm/README.md

 ## Commands For Files and Folders

 ### Using the commands mkdir, ni, move, and copy and useful commands for keeping organization in a repository.
-I used them to keep three folders, evidence, backup, and security, and to create and copy the evidence.txt file.
+I used them to keep four folders, evidence, backup, logs, and security, and to create and copy the evidence.txt file.
 Organization on larger cases must be made in order to keep a workspace in order.

 ## Commands For File Contents